 24.33.
 Contracting Parties applying this Regulation shall continue to accept type approvals to the preceding series of amendments to this Regulation, first issued before 1 September 2024.

 24.34.
-Notwithstanding paragraph 24.32, Contracting Parties applying this Regulation shall continue to accept type approvals of the equipment or parts issued according to the preceding series of amendments to this Regulation which are not affected (all but the primary Liquid Natural Gas relief valve, the temperature-triggered Pressure Relief Devices and the manual valves) by the 06 series of amendments.”
+Notwithstanding paragraph 24.32, Contracting Parties applying this Regulation shall continue to accept type approvals of the equipment or parts issued according to the preceding series of amendments to this Regulation which are not affected (all but the primary Liquid Natural Gas relief valves, the temperature-triggered Pressure Relief Devices, the non-return valves and the manual valves) by the 06 series of amendments.”

 Annexes 2A and 2C, amend the markings accordingly